DanJaeger/Simple-2D-Platformer/README.md

 ### Installation
 1. Clone the repository.
 2. Open the project in Unity.
+3. Open Scene folder and select 'Demo'
-3. Configure your AudioClips in the Addressables group with their respective keys.
+4. Configure your AudioClips in the Addressables group with their respective keys.
-4. Fine-tune the `CharacterStatsSO` assets to modify the control feel (physics, stamina costs, etc.).
+5. Fine-tune the `CharacterStatsSO` assets to modify the control feel (physics, stamina costs, etc.).

 ## 🔊 Usage Example: Audio Manager
 Thanks to the Singleton and Addressables patterns, you can change background music from anywhere in the code (even from a Timeline signal) safely: